Re-reading Philip Roth (The Human Chain)

 1 in stock

-The figures on the background are different skin colours – white, brown, black and yellow.
-They are all holding hands in childlike daisy chains of Leonardo’s universal man.
+The figures on the background are different skin colours and they are all holding hands in childlike daisy chains of Leonardo’s universal man.
 In this age of polarisation, I believe we would do well to remember that we are in this world together and should try to get along.
 Philip Roth’s ‘The Human Stain’ is a novel about identity, race, and how we present ourselves to our peers and even those most intimately connected with us.
 I used this as the starting point for the text and also the painting.

 A transcript of the writing is available should customers wish to read it by emailing me.